fhein/symcon-warp2-gateway/Warp2Gateway/readme.md

 - No variables update:
   - Make sure “Gateway enabled” is checked and the update interval is > 0.
   - Confirm the device returns valid JSON for `evse/state`.
+\- Commands not taking effect:
+  - Ensure `mxccmd_target_current` is set and `mxccmd_apply_now` toggled to true.
+Check the hardware max current variable; the gateway caps the applied current accordingly.

 ## License
 See the repository for license details.